Why Start a Club at CSI?

 Club Guidelines for Starting a New Club at CSI

-- To charter and gain recognition by the Office of Student Life a student group must exhibit a clear relationship with the educational mission of the College of Staten Island.
+- Have a mission statement and purpose that exhibits a clear relationship with the educational mission of the College of Staten Island.

-- The student group must have a minimum of ten (10) currently enrolled undergraduate or graduate CSI students.
+- Have a minimum of ten (10) currently enrolled undergraduate or graduate CSI students.
 Only members of the CSI community are eligible for participation in a student club at CSI.

 - Elect officers (President, Vice President, Secretary, and Treasurer).
-The President serves as the representative to Club Council.
 Club Officers must have a 2.0 GPA or better and must be in good standing with the College.
 No student may serve as an officer in more than one club, or hold more than one officer position within the club.

-- Club must have a faculty or staff advisor.
+- Appoint a faculty or staff advisor.
 Advisor must be faculty or full-time staff at the College of Staten Island.
 Advisor should be someone who is available to attend club meetings and programs, and be willing to support club development and initiatives.

-- Develop a constitution for the club (a sample constitution is available in the Office of Student Life).
+- Develop a constitution for the club (sample constitution).

 Chartering Process for New Clubs

 Step 1: It is recommended that you review the process for starting a student group.
 You may set up an appointment with the Associate Director for Student Life/Activities to have any questions you may have answered.
 Contact 718.982.2816 to schedule an appointment or email your questions to firstname.lastname@example.org.

 Step 2: Develop an agenda for your interest meeting.